Are You Smarter than a 10 Year Old? (British game show)

 Are You Smarter than a/Your 10 Year Old? is a British quiz show which aired on Sky 1 from 2007 to 2010.
 There were two editions, one broadcast weekly in primetime, hosted by Noel Edmonds and a daily version, originally hosted by Dick and Dom and later by Damian Williams.
 The show welcomes adult contestants, who attempt to answer ten questions (plus a final bonus question) taken from primary school textbooks, two from each school year from ages 6 to 10.
 Each correct answer increases the amount of money the player banks; a maximum cash prize of £250,000 (or £500,000 in series three) in primetime and £50,000 in daytime can be won.

-The programme was based upon the American television game show Are You Smarter than a 5th Grader?.
+The programme was based on the American television game show Are You Smarter than a 5th Grader?.

 Format

 In each game, the contestant (an adult) is asked a series of up to eleven questions, spanning ten subjects (such as history, maths or science) taken from textbooks for 6- to 10-year-old students.
 Each question is associated with an age level; there are two questions per age group, from 6 to 10.
 The player can answer the questions in any order, and each correct answer raises their cumulative amount of winnings to the next level (see table).
 There is a safe point after five correct answers, guaranteeing the player the value of the fifth question, and after ten questions players may take a jackpot question for the top prize.